Author and Educator

-- 3 pounds white beans
+- 2 pounds dried white beans

-- Salt and freshly ground pepper to taste
+- Freshly ground pepper

-- 1 onion, stuck with cloves
+- 1 onion, stuck with 8 whole cloves

-- 1 pig's foot, split
+- 1 pig's foot, split (optional)

-- 1/2 pound lean salt pork
+- 1/2 pound lean salt pork (optional)

-- 4 medium onion, finely chopped
+- 4 medium onions, finely chopped

 - 2 cloves garlic, finely chopped

-- 2 tablespoons tomato paste
+- 1/4 cup tomato paste

 Preheat oven to 325ºF.

-Traditionally this dish is served in the middle of the day, since it requires some hours for digestion.
+Traditionally, this dish is served in the middle of the day, since it requires some hours for digestion.
 So if you are serving it for an evening meal, see that there is to be some activity after dinner.
 Heavy red wine should accompany the cassoulet.